Biography

 As Member of OU SENATE she contributes to the academic rigour, quality development and maintenance of university strategic priorities.

-As SENATE Member of OU Senior Appointments Committee, she also provides advice, guidance and insights into inclusive recruitment processes for senior university staff appointments.
+As SENATE Member of OU Senior Appointments Committee, she provides advice, guidance and insights into inclusive recruitment processes for senior university staff appointments.

 She was HWSC nominated Media Consultant, with FASS and ECYS, for the BAFTA-nominated BBC's Black and British programme, co-produced with the OU.
 The programme won the Grierson Award, was nominated for a BAFTA and is also now available on NETFIX, since 2023, reaching a global audience of over 13 million.

-Dr Watson was HWSC nominated External Examiner trainer, with STEM, for the OU's Advanced HE's External Examiner Training programme, co-delivering this training across all four Nations of the UK, served by the OU, thus expanding the number of academics trained according to the standards of Advance HE.
+Dr Watson was HWSC nominated External Examiner trainer, with STEM, for the OU's Advanced HE's External Examiner Training programme, co-delivering this training across all four Nations of the UK, served by the OU, thus expanding the number of academics trained and accredited according to the standards of Advance HE.

 As HWSC Academic Conduct Officer, she was awarded the OU 'Going the Extra Mile' (GEM) award, for exceptional contribution to the faculty and university's quality assurance processes in the context of academic integrity.